This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get trips with realtime data

-const tripsWithRT = gtfs.getTrips({
+const tripsWithRT = await gtfs.getTrips({

 routeId: 'ROUTE_1',